open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 {{% /alert %}}

-### Enabling the factory to describe the receiver as capable of processing traces
+## Specifying the receiver's capabilities

-The same receiver component can process traces, metrics, and logs.
-The receiver's factory is responsible for describing those capabilities.
+A receiver component can process traces, metrics, and logs.
+The receiver's factory is responsible for specifying the capabilities that the receiver would provide.

-Given that traces are the subject of the tutorial, that's the only signal we will enable the `tailtracer` receiver to work with.
+Given that tracing is the subject of this tutorial, we will enable the `tailtracer` receiver to work with traces only.
 The `receiver` package provides the following function and type to help the factory describe the trace processing capabilities:

 ```go